free5gc/free5gc-compose/README.md

 sudo make install
 ```

-### Docker engine
+### Docker

-To install docker on your favorite OS, you can follow instruction here: https://docs.docker.com/engine/install/
+- Engine: to install docker on your favorite OS, you can follow instruction here: https://docs.docker.com/engine/install/

-### Docker compose

-You also need to install docker compose as detailed here: https://docs.docker.com/compose/install/
+- Compose: you also need to install docker compose as detailed here: https://docs.docker.com/compose/install/

 ## Start Free5gc